-Re: Constitutional and Practical Issues with Senate File 1915
+Re: Constitutional and Practical Issues with Senate File 214

-Dear Majority Leader Bakk, Minority Leader Hann, Senator Sieben, and Members of the Senate:
+Dear Majority Leader Bakk, Minority Leader Hann, and members of the Senate:

-On behalf of the Center for Competitive Politics, I am writing you today to respectfully submit the following comments regarding the constitutional and practical impact of the provisions contained in Senate File 1915, which proposes amendments to Minnesota's campaign finance laws.
+On behalf of the Center for Competitive Politics, I am writing you today to respectfully submit the following comments regarding the constitutional and practical impact of the provisions contained in Senate File 214, which proposes amendments to Minnesota's campaign finance laws.

 The Center for Competitive Politics is a nonpartisan, nonprofit 501(c)(3) organization that promotes and protects the First Amendment political rights of speech, assembly, and petition.
 It was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
 In addition to scholarly and educational work, the Center is actively involved in targeted litigation against unconstitutional laws at both the state and federal levels.
-For instance, we presently represent nonprofit, incorporated educational associations in challenges to state campaign finance laws in Colorado and Delaware.
-We are also involved in litigation currently before the U.S. Supreme Court.
+For instance, we presently represent nonprofit, incorporated educational associations in challenges to state campaign finance laws in Colorado, Delaware, and Nevada.
+We are also involved in litigation against the state of California.

-If Senate File 1915 becomes law as written, there is a high likelihood that the law will be found unconstitutional if challenged in court.
+If Senate File 214 becomes law as written, there is a high likelihood that the law will be found unconstitutional if challenged in court.
 Any potential legal action will cost the state a great deal of money defending the case, and will distract the Attorney General's office from meritorious legal work.
 Additionally, it is probable that the state will be forced by the courts to award legal fees to successful plaintiffs.
-Legal fee awards are often costly, and can cost governments well over one hundred thousand dollars.
+Legal fee awards are often expensive, and can cost governments well over one hundred thousand dollars.

-Various sections of the bill are unconstitutionally vague.
-The bill regulates an expansive amount of speech, including books and websites.
+Various sections of this measure are unconstitutionally vague.
+Senate File 214 regulates an expansive amount of speech, including books, websites, text messages, and emails.
 The bill's disclosure provisions go farther than any form of disclosure approved by the U.S. Supreme Court, and are drafted in such a way as to impose onerous burdens on small organizations.

-I. The modified definition of "expressly advocating" is vague, and a similar definition adopted in Iowa was declared unconstitutional by the United States Court of Appeals for the Eighth Circuit, which covers Minnesota.
+The modified definition of "expressly advocating" is vague, and a similar I. definition adopted in Iowa was declared unconstitutional by the United States Court of Appeals for the Eighth Circuit, which also covers Minnesota.

 The U.S. Supreme Court's decision in the seminal campaign finance case of Buckley v.
-Valeo1 famously limited the speech that could trigger political committee status under federal law to "express words of advocacy of election or defeat, such as 'vote for,' 'elect,' 'support,' 'cast your ballot for,' 'Smith for Congress,' 'vote against,' 'defeat,' [and] 'reject.''2 These would become known as "magic words" of express advocacy.
-In the case McConnell v.
-FEC,3 which reviewed the constitutionality of the Bipartisan Campaign Reform Act of 2002 (BCRA), the Court recognized that speech not containing these magic words might still be the equivalent of express advocacy, but nevertheless reaffirmed the central rule that statutes regulating speech may not be vague.
+Valeo famously limited the speech that could trigger political committee status under federal law to "express words of advocacy of election or defeat, such as 'vote for,' 'elect,' 'support,' 'cast your ballot for,' 'Smith for Congress,' 'vote against,' 'defeat,' [and] 'reject.'"
+These would become known as "magic words" of express advocacy.
+In the case of McConnell v.
+FEC, which reviewed the constitutionality of the Bipartisan Campaign Reform Act of 2002 (BCRA), the Court recognized that speech not containing these magic words might still be the equivalent of express advocacy, but nevertheless reaffirmed the central rule that statutes regulating speech may not be vague.